nrdave/dotfiles/README.md

 - telescope for file searching within a project (requires Neovim version 0.9)
 - nvim-treesitter for AST parsing/syntax highlighting
 - lspconfig - defaults for configuring LSPs.
-I only have clangd set up right now.
+- nvim-cmp for setting up completions
+- none-ls to hook in LSPs for formatting and completions

 Aside from the plugins, my Neovim config does the following:
 - enables the mouse